Loyalty Without an App: QR Scan Moments Replace Downloads

 Why Apps Fail for Product Brands

+Why do loyalty apps consistently fail to reach the customers who bought a physical product?
 Consumer app fatigue is not a trend — it is a structural condition.
-The average smartphone holds 80 apps, and users actively engage with fewer than 10 of them daily.
-According to Statista, global app download volumes have plateaued since 2022 while app abandonment rates — users who download once and never return — consistently exceed 70% within the first 30 days for non-utility categories.
-The rest sit untouched or get deleted within a week.
+The average smartphone holds 80 apps, and users actively engage with fewer than 10 daily.
+According to Statista, global app download volumes have plateaued since 2022, while abandonment rates — users who download once and never return — consistently exceed 70% within the first 30 days for non-utility categories.
 Loyalty apps for product brands land firmly in the untouched category.
+Even well-executed download campaigns yield only 2–5% uptake on product packaging and inserts, with 40–60% drop-off between download and account creation, and fewer than half of those who create accounts returning in month two.
+A brand shipping 100,000 units with an aggressive app push might activate 2,000 to 3,000 loyalty members — leaving 97,000 paying customers permanently unreachable through that channel.
+The problem is not execution.
+It is the model itself.

 The Download Funnel Is Broken